 Makerspaces provide students with the opportunity to learn through the act of creating.
-An abstract problem that might not resonate in a classroom setting suddenly begins to make sense when a child is confronted with a challenge first hand.
+An abstract problem that might not resonate in a classroom setting suddenly begins to make sense when a child is confronted with a challenge firsthand.
 When it comes to teaching STEM (science, technology, engineering and mathematics), there simply is no better way to show the relevance of these subjects than for students to apply these technical concepts to their own projects.

 By developing a maker mindset, students will begin to understand that the world around them needs their ideas and solutions.
-To solve society's greatest challenges, it will take the collective efforts of those who embrace challenges and persist in the face of adversity.
-In this way, we at NIHF are committed to inspiring the next generation of innovators to not only dream big, but to take the necessary steps to turn that dream into reality.
+To solve society's greatest challenges, it will take the collective efforts of those who embrace challenges and persist in the face of setbacks.
+In this way, we at the National Inventors Hall of Fame® are committed to inspiring the next generation of innovators not only to dream big, but also to take the necessary steps to turn that dream into reality.

 The more opportunities students have to grow their maker mindsets, the greater chance they will have to apply the skill set of a maker in the future.
-It's for this reason that Dougherty advises teachers who understand the importance of this
+It's for this reason that Dougherty advises teachers